 The action in the last few decades has been particularly concentrated in Napa Valley, the heart of the American wine industry.
-There French corporation and individuals own many important wineries and vineyards, and France vintners and winemakers from are also prominent in American firms.
-In the last decade, French winemakers have become prominent in Napa Valley, too.
+There French corporation and individuals own many important wineries and vineyards, and France vintners and winemakers have become prominent in Napa Valley, too.

 LVMH also owns Newton Vineyards, a St. Helena producer of fine wines.